YumengYmZhang/CosponsorshipData/README.md

-The zip data contains 93th to 118th congressional data in .RData form.
+The zip data contains 93th to 118th congressional data in .RData format.
 Each congress has two lists (H: House and S: Senate), and each list has three items:
 1. Cosponsorship presented via matrix.
     - Rows are legislator; columns are billID; 2 means sponsor; 1 means cosponsor; 0 means no response.